 To book your survey today, call us on 01432 263333, email us at info@emsgroupuk.com or fill out our contact form here.

-Asbestos is a dangerous substance and must be disposed of by professionals with an appropriate waste carriers license.
-It must be taken to specialised facilities where it will be disposed of safely.
+Asbestos must be disposed of by professionals with an appropriate waste carriers license.
+It must be taken to specialised facilities where it will be disposed of safely and documentation provided to prove this.

 Yes, provided they were installed before the asbestos ban in 1999, it is legal to have asbestos roofs in the UK.
-However, commercial premises, must be routinely inspected and properly managed in accordance with the CAR legislation.
+However, commercial premises, must be routinely inspected and properly managed in accordance to ensure compliance.